Sunday, December 29, 2013

 ★ ★ ★ ★ ★

 I’ve been following Humans of New York on Facebook for some time now.
 As a long time NYC-ophile, it captures everything I love about the people-zoo that is my vision of New York.
-Although I’ve become a devoted library user in the interests of space, economy and the minimally acquisitive life, I recently decided I needed to make both space and budget for those I’ve been following for free on-line (The Oatmeal, and Sylvia, to name some others) and Stanton’s newly published collection from his HONY work was at the top of the list.
+Although I’ve become a devoted library user in the interests of space, economy and the minimally acquisitive life, I recently decided I needed to make both space and budget for those I’ve been following for free on-line (The Oatmeal, Hyperbole and a Half and Sylvia, to name some others) and Stanton’s newly published collection from his HONY work was at the top of the list.

 Humans of New York is a collection of a wide range of his works, both ‘earlier’ in his photography career and more recent.
 The only word I have for the variety of images is ‘amazing.’
 I laughed out loud.
 I had moments of heart-clench and lip-biting.
 Many of the images in here are iconic New York: the homeless, the artists, the heavily tattooed, street performers, chess players in the park, the doorman hailing a cab, a boxer on the Brooklyn bridge and teens flashing gang signs.
 But Stanton’s style goes somewhat further, seeking to humanize the subject more than objectify.
 Many of his later photos come with a story: the drag queen who plans to become a rock star, the janitor who earned a Columbia degree after 11 years, elderly gay couples supporting each other through the snow, a child on a scooter escorting a grandpa in a wheelchair, a sidewise look from a dog while his owner works, a woman in furs in the park too busy painting to stop and chat, children hanging off fences for the camera after being stopped by a police officer.
 Stanton makes a point of asking permission, which occasionally interrupts spontaneity, but is ultimately respectful of his subjects.